beginning of content

 If you are sick with the flu, stay home and avoid close contact with other people until you feel better.

-If your child has the flu, keep them at home until they are symptom free.
+If your child has the flu, keep them at home until they are free from symptoms.

 Should I keep my child home from school?